-Lastly, ask your potential tenant a series of questions like who will be left with the pet, if the dog has any type of training, if it is licensed or was it infested by fleas before.
-Having knowledge of the pet’s personality will somehow assure you and the other renters that it is not as damaging to having a pet in the vicinity.
+Lastly, ask your potential tenant a series of questions like who will be left with the pet, if the dog has any type of training, if it is licensed or if was it infested by fleas before.
+Having knowledge of the pet’s personality will somehow assure you and the other renters that it is not as damaging to have a pet in the vicinity.

 About the author:

 Kat is a Molecular Biology Scientist turned Growth Marketing Scientist.
 During her free time, she loves to write articles that will bring delight, empower women, and spark the business mind.
 She loves to bake but unfortunately, baking doesn’t love her back.
 She has many things in her arsenal and writing is one of her passion projects.